Access Ministries at Northland strives to create a welcoming environment

 Bible Study, a fun and engaging Sunday morning class at 9 a.m. in the Community Art Center for adults with intellectual disabilities.
 Join us after for the 11 am service.

 Community Art Connection, an arts based ministry for adults with developmental and intellectual disabilities to engage in creative expression and develop artistic talents.
 Classes in the CAC include fine art, drama, dance, self-defense, culinary arts, and choir.
-Offered Monday through Friday from 9 a.m. to 4 p.m.
-Email Community Art Connection
+Offered Monday through Friday, 9:00 am - 4:00 pm Email Community Art Connection

 Boost- We understand disability, including the fatigue and isolation families sometimes experience.
 We want to give you a Boost — a fun event for individuals and families impacted by disability.
 You can expect food, crazy activities and times of inspiration!
-First Friday of each month from 6:30-8:30 pm on our grade school wing.
+First Friday of each month, 6:30 - 8:30 pm in our grade school wing.

 Contact- Barbara Costanzo